stablekernel/aqueduct/source/docs/db/connecting.md

   databaseName: my_app
 ```

 A `PersistentStore` is an interface.
 Concrete implementations - like `PostgreSQLPersistentStore` - implement that interface to transmit data to a database in the format it expects.
 A `PostgreSQLPersistentStore` will automatically connect and maintain a persistent connection to a database.
 If the connection is lost for some reason, it will automatically reconnect the next time a query is executed.
-If a connection cannot be established, a `QueryException` is thrown that yields a 503 status code response.
+If a connection cannot be established, an exception is thrown that sends a 503 status code response by default.